 Free Tours by Foot

-While those may be the best free and paid tours in the city, Boston has a lot more to offer — no matter your interests!
-Here are 13 other insightful and educational tours in the city that are worth checking out:
+While those may be the best free and paid tours in the city, Boston has a lot of cool tour options to serve any interest.
+Here are some of my other favorite tour companies in the city:

 If you’re the sort of traveler who often gets thirsty on your tours, then this might be the one for you!
-The Sam Adams Brewery has a free tour of its famous brewery, and it includes a few samples to quench your thirst (you have to be over 21 of course).
-The tour is offered daily and and fills up fast, so be sure to book early online.
+The Sam Adams Brewery runs a 45-minute tour of its famous brewery, and it includes a few samples to quench your thirst (you have to be over 21 of course).
+The tour fills up fast so be sure to book early online.
 The brewery also has a R&D tour for $5 USD where you can try experimental flavors that aren’t available yet and provide feedback as well as Bier Keller experience that brings together two age-old pleasures: beer and cheese!

 The Massachusetts State House, home to the governor and government of Massachusetts, has free tours during the week.
 You can join a guided tour or take a self-guided tour if you’d rather go solo.
 Tours last 30-45 minutes.
 You’ll learn about the building, which was built in 1798 and went way over budget, as well as how the state government functions.
 If you’re a fan of architecture or politics, this brief but informative tour is worth checking out.

-If you’re a shutterbug looking to snap a few shots, this is the tour for you.
-PhotoWalks Tours offers half a dozen different photo tours around Boston, highlighting the most Insta-worthy shots the city has to offer and including creative photo tips.
+If you’re a shutterbug looking to snap a few shots, this is the tour company for you.
+PhotoWalks Tours offers half a dozen different photo tours around Boston, with fascinating historical commentary highlighting the most Insta-worthy shots the city has to offer and including creative photo tips.
 Tours are available year-round, as well, letting you embrace the colors of each season.
 Their most popular tour is two hours long and covers some of the city’s most photogenic spots, including Beacon Hill, Back Bay, and Public Garden.

 Boston By Foot is a local non-profit that organizes historical tours around the city.
 They have half a dozen daily and weekly tours on offer, as well as over two dozen tours that run on a monthly or quarterly schedule (so be sure to book early so you know what tours are available).
 Tours range from the classic Freedom Trail to literary tours to river cruises that focus on the city’s architecture.
-There’s a huge variety of options and they are all run by enthusiastic local volunteers who are well-trained and knowledgable about the city and its past.
-Tours start at $13 USD per person.
+There’s a huge variety of options and they are all run by enthusiastic local volunteers who are well-trained and knowledgeable about the city and its past.

 Book Your Trip to Boston: Logistical Tips and Tricks